Woodhall Spa

 Woodhall Spa is a former spa town and civil parish in the East Lindsey district of Lincolnshire, England, on the southern edge of the Lincolnshire Wolds, 6 mi south-west of Horncastle, 23 mi west of Skegness, 15 mi east-south-east of Lincoln and 17 mi north-west of Boston.
-It is noted for its mineral springs, cinema and its Second World War association with the RAF 617 Squadron.
-The cinema has the last remaining rear screen projector in the country.
+It is noted for its mineral springs, historic cinema and its Second World War association with the RAF 617 Squadron, commonly referred to as 'The Dambusters'.

-Much of the village's Victorian elegance remains, and since January 1991 much of the centre has been a designated conservation area.
+Much of the village's Victorian elegance remains, with large parts of the centre being designated as a conservation area since January 1991.

 History

 Ancient history

-A mesolithic flint blade and a neolithic stone axe have been found in Woodhall.
+A Mesolithic flint blade and a Neolithic stone axe have been found in Woodhall.
 From the Bronze Age there is a dagger and a barrow.

+Roman Period

+Evidence exists of Roman activity in the area with a field system south of the village and east of Ostler's Plantation.

+A Sestertius of Marcus Aurelius was found along Horncastle Road.